AntoineDargier/EEG-Classification/README.md

 # Sleep phases classification using electroencephalograms (EEGs) and accelerometers

 ### Goal
-Implementation of ML and DL methods for the classification of sleep phases using EEGs and accelerometers data.
+Implementing ML and DL methods for classifying sleep phases using EEGs and accelerometer data.

 ### Language
 ```Python```